 Simplified serial mode uses TTL level RS-232 serial data to set the speed and direction of the motor.
 This is used to interface the Sabertooth to a PC or microcontroller.
 If using a PC, a level converter such as a MAX232 chip must be used.
+A USB-to-TTL serial converter is also a viable option for the PC.
 The baud rate is set via DIP switches.
 Commands are single-byte.
-There is also a Slave Select mode which allows the use of multiple Sabertooth 2x10 from a single microcontroller serial port.
+There is also a Slave Select mode which allows the use of multiple Sabertooth 2x12 from a single microcontroller serial port.
 Mode 4: Packetized serial Packetized serial mode uses TTL level RS-232 serial data to set the speed and direction of the motor.
 There is a short packet format consisting of an address byte, a command byte, a data byte and a 7 bit checksum.
-Packetized serial automatically detects the transmitted baud rate based on the first character sent, which must be 170.
-Address bytes are set via dip switches.
+The baud rate is set to 9600 by default.
+See "Baud Rate Selection" later in this guide for information on changing the baud rate.
+Address bytes are set via DIP switches.
 Up to 8 Sabertooth motor drivers may be ganged together on a single serial line.
 This makes packetized serial the preferred method to interface multiple Sabertooths to a PC or laptop.
 Because Sabertooth uses the same protocol as our SyRen single motor drivers, both can use used together from the same serial master.
-Lithium cutoff:

-Switch 3 of the DIP switch block selects lithium cutoff.
+Lithium cutoff Switch 3 of the DIP switch block selects lithium cutoff.
 If switch 3 is in the down position as shown the Sabertooth will automatically detect the number of series lithium cells at startup, and set a cutoff voltage of 3.0 volts per cell.
 The number of detected cells is flashed out on the Status LED.
 If the number of cells detected is too low, your battery is in a severely discharged state and must be charged before operation.
 Failure to do so may cause damage to the battery pack.
 When 3.0V per cell is reached, the Sabertooth will shut down, preventing damage to the battery pack.
 This is necessary because a lithium battery pack discharged below 3.0v per cell will lose capacity and batteries discharged below 2.0v per cell may not ever recharge.
-Lithium cutoff mode may also be useful to increase the number of battery cycles you can get when running from a lead acid battery in non-critical applications.
+Lithium cutoff mode may also be useful to increase the number of battery cycles you can get when running from a lead acid battery in noncritical applications.
 Because the system will continue to draw some power, even with the motor shut down, it is important to unplug the battery from the Sabertooth promptly once the cutoff is reached when using lithium batteries.
 If the Sabertooth is being run from NiCd, NiMH or alkaline batteries, or from a power supply, switch 3 should be in the up position.